-Bicycles in University Buildings
+Bicycles and Other Transportation Vehicles in University Buildings

 The University encourages the safe use and storage of bicycles on campus.
-The following policy prohibits the storage of bicycles, mopeds, motor scooters, motorcycles, or any other fuel powered vehicle in University of Florida buildings except as permitted by this policy.
+The following policy prohibits the storage of bicycles, mopeds, motor scooters, motorcycles, or any other fuel or electric powered vehicle in University of Florida buildings except as permitted by this policy.
 Reference to bicycle in this policy means any non-motorized bicycle including a unicycle and two or more wheeled human powered vehicles.
 This policy is not applicable to University owned electric vehicles.

 The storage of bicycles in University of Florida buildings shall be prohibited in all areas except for private offices and designated bicycle storage areas (if provided within the building) and if approved by the dean, director or his/her designee.
 Bicycles stored in private offices shall not block the means of egress from an office or prevent persons with mobility impairment from access to public spaces within such an office.
 Bicycles shall not be stored in classrooms, labs, corridors, stairwells, conference rooms, and mechanical or electrical rooms at any time.
 Mopeds, motor scooters, motorcycles or any other fuel powered vehicle shall not be stored in any buildings unless specifically designed for such storage, such as parking garages, repair garages, or other designated parking areas within buildings.